rozahp/create-cert/README.md

 ## B) INSTRUCTIONS FOR RUNNING AN INTERMEDIATE CA

-1. Create an ca from above instructions.
+1. Create a root ca from above instructions.
-1. Still running from the ca/ directory
+1. We are still running from the ca/ directory
 2. intermediate/bin/clean-intermediate.sh
 3. intermediate/bin/initialize-intermediate.sh
 4. edit intermediate/config/*.conf to your liking, especially this parts: